-\ Cost sharing for non-Medicare covered routine eye exam does not apply toward the annual out-of-pocket maximum.
+\ Cost sharing for non-Medicare covered routine vision exam does not apply toward the annual out-of-pocket maximum.

-Network Health Medicare Explore policy or lose eligibility, your supplemental dental benefit will also terminate.
-The monthly premium for the optional supplemental dental benefit in 2021 is \$38.
+As a member of the plan, you have the option to purchase an optional supplemental dental benefit package.
+You may elect this option upon your initial enrollment into the plan, during the Annual Enrollment Period, or during a Special Election Period, if you qualify for one.
+This optional supplemental benefit cannot be combined with any other dental benefits that may be offered on your plan.
+The optional supplemental dental benefit is only available if you are enrolled in Network Health Medicare Explore.
+If you terminate your Network Health Medicare Explore policy or lose eligibility, your supplemental dental benefit will also terminate.
+The monthly premium for the optional supplemental dental benefit in 2022 is \$39.
 This is in addition to your monthly Network Health Medicare Advantage Plan premium and your Medicare Parts A and/or B premium, if applicable.
 The deductible and coinsurance for the covered services do not apply toward your out-of-pocket maximum described in Chapter 4.
 Dental services are administered by Delta Dental ("administrator").
 Your supplemental dental coverage will be effective on the date your Network Health Medicare Explore coverage becomes effective.